Skip to main content

 npm run dev # Vite dev server (standalone browser development)

-npm run build # Production build → dist/ (served by JUCE WebView)
+npm run build # Production build → dist/ (embedded into the Tauri app)

 Key Conventions